Appendix: Data Sources & References

 - Unit economics are modeled based on early-stage assumptions and may change as the business scales

-- Tier 3 - Claude Sonnet: Handles 8% of requests requiring complex reasoning and analysis
+- Tier 5 - Haiku/Sonnet: Handles escalated requests requiring broader reasoning and analysis

-- Tier 4 - Claude Opus: Handles 2% of requests requiring highest-level strategic intelligence and edge case resolution
+- Tier 6 - Opus: Complex multi-step reasoning, strategic analysis, and edge case resolution

 - Domain Knowledge Encoding: Industry-specific methodologies (APQC, COBIT, TOGAF, HL7, ACORD) embedded as guardrail constraints

-- Technical Validation: AWS Neptune graph database, RAG architecture best practices, enterprise guardrail patterns from AWS Bedrock Guardrails
+- Technical Validation: RAG architecture best practices, enterprise guardrail patterns from AWS Bedrock Guardrails

 - Event-Driven Orchestration: AWS EventBridge with real-time delta visualization and state snapshots for rollback